-The Strategic Partnership for Garment Supply Chain Transformation is an innovative programme to improve labour conditions in the garment industry by Fair Wear Foundation, CNV Internationaal and Mondiaal FNV, funded by the Dutch Ministry of Foreign Affairs.
+The Strategic Partnership for Garment Supply Chain Transformation is an innovative programme to improve labour conditions in the garment industry by Fair Wear Foundation, CNV Internationaal and Mondiaal FNV, funded by the Dutch Ministry of Foreign Affairs, running from 2017-2020.
 The partners demonstrate and explore possibilities to move towards living wages, constructive social dialogue and reducing gender based violence, by developing practical solutions to key problems in garment supply chains.

 With real examples from actual garment supply chains, the partnership provides guidance to brands, factories, trade unions, governments and civil society organisations, of how a transformed and improved garment industry can work – and benefit all parties.

 Local organisations will play a significant role in the development and execution of pilot projects.
 The partnership aims to bring together the expertise of trade unions, NGOs, and progressive brands and factories, to ensure that all supply chain actors are engaged.

 The five-year effort (2016-2020) was led by Fair Wear Foundation, Dutch trade unions Mondiaal FNV and CNV Internationaal and the Dutch Ministry of Foreign Affairs.
 It also includes a varied network of organisations in Europe and eight garment-producing countries in Asia and Africa.